strapi/documentation/docusaurus/docs/dev-docs/providers.md

 For the relevant plugins, there are both official providers maintained by Strapi — discoverable via the [Marketplace](../../../user-docs/plugins/installing-plugins-via-marketplace) — and many community maintained providers available via [npm](https://www.npmjs.com/).

+A provider can be configured to be [private](#configuring-private-providers) to ensure asset URLs will be signed for secure access.

 ## Installing providers

 New providers can be installed using `npm` or `yarn` using the following format `@strapi/provider-<plugin>-<provider> --save`.